jruels/openshift-admin/labs/openshift-deploy/index.md

 ### Create an IAM user

-As with the DNS, for this lab environment the IAM user and permissions have already been completed.
-The following steps are for reference only.
+**As with the DNS, for this lab environment, the IAM user and permissions have already been completed.** The following steps are for reference only.

 When the AWS account was created, it was provisioned with a highly privileged account.
 However, to add an additional layer of security and facilitate the management and auditing of the accesses and actions performed by OpenShift on the AWS infrastructure, a specific IAM user for OpenShift on AWS is recommended.